 Incidents of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and whether there is a continuing danger to the campus community.
-For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other Bristol Community College community members and a Crime Alert would not be distributed.
+For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other Bristol Community College community members and a Timely Warning would not be distributed.
 In cases involving a sexual offense, they are often reported long after the incident occurred, thus there is no ability to distribute a "timely" warning notice to the community.
 Sex offenses will be considered on a case-by-case basis depending on when and where the incident occurred, when it was reported, and the amount of information known by the Bristol Community College Police Department.
 Cases involving property crimes will be assessed on a case-by-case basis and alerts will typically be sent if there is a discernible pattern of crime.
-The Bristol Community College Police Chief or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Crime Alert is warranted.
-Crime Alerts may also be issued for other crime classifications such as repeated acts of vandalism, simple assault, larceny theft, and intimidation that are not bias-motivated---but still pose a serious or continuing threat to students and employees.
+The Bristol Community College Police Chief or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Timely Warning is warranted.
+Timely Warnings may also be issued for other crime classifications such as repeated acts of vandalism, simple assault, larceny theft, and intimidation that are not bias-motivated----but still pose a serious or continuing threat to students and employees.

-In addition to these Crime Alerts, Bristol Community College has been able to issue campus-wide alerts via text-messaging, e-mail, cell phones, office telephones and computers and face-to-face communication to the campus community in the event of an imminent or ongoing threat to the community.
+In addition to a Timely Warning, Bristol Community College has been able to issue campus-wide alerts via textmessaging, e-mail, cell phones, computers, and face-to-face communication to the campus community in the event of an imminent or ongoing threat to the community.
 Bristol Community College campus-wide alerts are disseminated with the goal of notifying as many people as possible, as rapidly as possible (i.e., active threats, bomb threats, or a dangerous chemical spill, etc.).
 These alerts are sent to individuals who subscribe to Bristol Community College campus-wide alerts.